-Hosting an event is a great way to connect with your tribe (a.k.a those interested in your message and services.)
+Hosting beauty brunch is a great way to connect with your tribe (a.k.a those interested in your message and services.)

 We love a good experience whether it’s for business or personal!